muhammadspace/homeshare/README.md

 ---
 <br>

-This monorepo contains all the code for the frontend, backend, and Machine Learning models.
+This monorepo contains all code for the frontend, backend, and Machine Learning models.

 ## Navigate
 - Frontend [README]()